-- The image includes the Windows operating system and software programs installed at the factory. - CAUTION: Using 111 will completely erase hard drive contents and retormat the hard drive.
-All files you have created and any software installed on the computer will be permanently removed.
-The 111 recovery tool reinstalls the operating system and HP programs and drivers that were installed at the factory.
-Software not installed at the factory must be reinstalled. - 1.
-If possible, back up all personal files. - 2.
+The image includes the Windows operating system and software programs installed at the factory.

+CAUTION: Using f11 completely erases hard drive contents and reformats the hard drive.
+All files you have created and any software installed on the computer are permanently removed.
+The f11 recovery tool reinstalls the operating system and HP programs and drivers that were installed at the factory.
+Software, drivers, and updates not installed at the factory must be reinstalled.
+Personal files must be restored from a backup.

+- 1. If possible, back up all personal files. - 2.
 If possible, check for the presence of the HP Recovery partition.
-To find the partition, click Start, and then click Computer. - If the HP Recovery partition has been deleted, you will need to recover your operating system and programs using the Windows Vista Operating System DVD and the Driver Recovery disc (purchased separately).
-For additional information, contact technical support.
+To find the partition, click Start, right-click Computer, click Manage, and then click Disk Management. - If the HP Recovery partition is not listed, you must recover your operating system and programs using the Windows 7 Operating System DVD and the Driver Recovery disc.
+To purchase these discs, contact technical support.
 Refer to the "Contacting technical support" section in the back of this guide. - 3.
-Turn on or restart the computer, and then press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - 4.
+If the HP Recovery partition is listed, restart the computer, and then press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - 4.
 Press f11 while the "Press <F11> for recovery" message is displayed on the screen. - 5.
 Follow the on-screen instructions.

-Windows Vista provides additional recovery tools through the operating system.
+Windows provides additional recovery tools through the operating system.
 For additional information, go to Help and Support.

-If you are unable to boot (start up) your computer, you must purchase a Windows Vista Operating System DVD to reboot the computer and repair the operating system.
+If you are unable to boot (start up) your computer, you must purchase a Windows 7 Operating System DVD to reboot the computer and repair the operating system.
 For additional information, contact technical support.
 Refer to the "Contacting technical support" section in the back of this guide.